 I knitted this beanie originally for the hubby, but it’s a bit short and doesn’t cover his ears.
 With the edge folded over, it fits Roman perfectly.
 It’s nice and stretchy and will fit for many years to come.

-The beanie was a quick knit and I whipped it up on a 4hr car trip.
-It's pretty much one size fits all, as long as you use a nice stretchy yarn.
+This simple knitted beanie was a quick make and I whipped it up on a 4hr car trip.
+It’s pretty much one size fits all, as long as you use a nice stretchy yarn.